andre-cavalheiro/andre-cavalheiro.github.io/_project/carBlocks.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/andre-cavalheiro/andre-cavalheiro.github.io/master/static/projects/carBlocks/fig8.png">
+    <p align="center">Figure 8 – Electric Propulsion Vehicle market growing expectations [2]</p>
 </p>

 Now when comparing the other three technologies it gets a little more complicated.
 It’s easy to jump to the conclusion that Lithium-ion is the best choice (it’s what Tesla uses, and they know what they are doing) and that’s the conclusion we will reach to.
 But Why?

 First, for a car we need the most energy possible (more energy = more Kilometres) so we can discard Nickel–metal hydride as Lithium-ion and Lithium polymer are the most energy dense of all them.
 So why not use Lithium polymer?
 We have seen that its energy density its almost the same as Lithium-ion, they have the same problems with charging (over-charging, under-charging, over-heating, instability when ruptured) so what is the difference?
 Well Li-Po have the peculiarity that they can bend and that can be seen as good and bad.
 It would grant a level of security however bend them too much and they will rupture and combust.

 Another thing that we have to take in consideration when using li-Po’s in a big package is that they will expand in case of over charge (due to slight vaporization of the electrolyte), and that would be catastrophic.
-So even Lithium-ion are not the perfect choice (they need to be cooled by a refrigerating system, there charging circuit is complicated and they are one of the most expensive technology’s) they are the right type for this project
+So even Lithium-ion are not the perfect choice (they need to be cooled by a refrigerating system, there charging circuit is complicated and they are one of the most expensive technology’s) they are the right type for this project.

 ## Chassis and Dynamics